QIntegration/bitbucket_pipeline_qiac/README.md

 ```

-* We pull Qualys qiac docker image for executing qiac commands.
+* The pipeline script runs on Qualys qiac docker image from docker hub.
 * In the above script custom Qualys section will be triggered only manually or by a scheduled event.
 And for all other events default section will execute.
-* Seating ScheduleBuildTrigger variable to tell which event is executed in the bitbucket script.
+* Configure ScheduleBuildTrigger to true if you want the pipeline script to trigger as per your schedule.